HeLO-System/HeLO-App/README.md

 ## Full Example

 Let’s have a look at a realistic example.
-Team A (746) plays a competitive match (tournamebt mode) against Team B (613).
+Team A (746) plays a competitive match (tournament mode) against Team B (613).
 They play with 45 players on each side.
 Team A already played more than 30 games, but Team B is relatively new (played less than 30 games).
 Team B wins with a game score of 5-0.
 Wow!
 What a match!